van-ibm/watsonworkspace-starter/readme.md

 12. Give the webhook a name (any name will do) and select any of the events.
 The `message-created` and `message-annotation-added` events are particularly useful.
 13. In the Webhook URL text box, specify the URL for your app you copied previously.
 14. Copy the `Webhook secret` from the resulting dialog to the `WEBHOOK_SECRET` property in the `.env` file.
+15. Make a change to `index.js` and save.
+This causes the chatbot to restart and load the updated `.env` file.
-15. Back in you browser, select the `Enable` button to complete the process.
+16. Back in you browser, select the `Enable` button to complete the process.
-16. Follow the instructions in [Share App](https://workspace.ibm.com/developer/apps/dashboard/share) to add the app to a space.
+17. Follow the instructions in [Share App](https://workspace.ibm.com/developer/apps/dashboard/share) to add the app to a space.
-17. Go write some code!
+18. Go write some code!